-In declaring Governor Little’s social distancing orders unconstitutional, the so-called Idaho Freedom Foundation shows that the kind of freedom they desire is freedom from their constitutional obligations to follow centuries-old laws mandating quarantine and social distancing during infectious emergencies.
+In declaring Governor Little’s emergency orders unconstitutional, the so-called Idaho Freedom Foundation shows that the kind of freedom they desire is freedom from their constitutional obligations to follow centuries-old laws mandating quarantine and social distancing during infectious emergencies.
 The so-called Idaho Freedom Foundation mistakenly believes that the completely unfettered freedom of travel is more important than other Idahoans’ right to life itself.

 The Soldier’s Creed of the US Army states, “I will never leave a fallen comrade.”

 Right now many Idahoans are actively risking their lives in the fight against COVID-19, including police, firefighters, EMTs, grocery clerks, and healthcare workers.
-They are risking their lives while laboring under a tremendous shortage of Personal Protective Equipment (PPE), such as masks and gowns.
+They are risking their lives while sometimes laboring under a shortage of Personal Protective Equipment (PPE), such as masks and gowns.

 For more information, please read: